-The Chamber of Certified Auditors controls the quality of the audit work of all audit firms in Serbia in regular cycle every three years.
-The last external quality control of Moore Serbia performed by the Chamber of Certified Auditors conducted in the period from September 16 to September 19, 2019.
+The Securities and Exchange Commission (in the past - The Chamber of Certified Auditors) controls the quality of the audit work of all audit firms in Serbia in regular cycle every three years.
+The last external quality control of Moore Serbia performed by the Securities and Exchange Commission conducted in the period from March 13 to March 19, 2023.
 The subject of control was a review of the internal quality control system, i.e. established quality control policies and procedures.
-The review also included quality control of audits files of financial statements for 2018.
-In the minutes dated 20.9.2019. no irregularities in the work or measures were imposed.
+The review also included quality control of 2 audit engagements of financial statements for 2020.
+In the minutes dated March 31, 2023 no irregularities in the work nor measures were imposed.

-External quality control is performed, in accordance with the IMP MGNL by engaged external controllers at least once every three years.
+External quality control is perform in accordance with the IMP MGNL by engaged external controllers at least once every three years.
 Quality control by MSEL was last conducted in January 2020.
 The subject of control was the system of internal quality control, and 4 audit engagements of audits of financial statements for 2018.
 In the Report of the Controller at MSQ 7 IMP, it was stated that significant progress has been made in most segments compared to the previous control, and apart from certain objections in the implementation of the internal monitoring program, no other irregularities were found.
+The next quality control is sheduled for May 8, 2023.